stevedepp/fp-cloud-formation-clt/week_2.md

 I like this project because ...
 it has hooks for other cloud services, ...
 its open to a domain application, ...
-and because it invites competitive comparisons with other providers such as GCP and Azure
+and because it invites competitive comparisons with other providers such as GCP and Azure.

 ### Why project 4?**